Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/README.md

 az cosmosdb table create --name MyTableName --resource-group MyResourceGroup --account-name MyCosmosDBDatabaseAccount
 ```

+### Authenticate the Client

+Learn more about options for authentication _(including Connection Strings, Shared Key, and Shared Key Signatures)_ [in our samples.](samples/Sample0Auth.md)

 ## Key concepts

 - `TableServiceClient` - Client that provides methods to interact at the Table Service level such as creating, listing, and deleting tables